 - Turn on Saute and pre-heat the Instant pot.
 Add oil, cumin seeds and wait for them to sizzle.
 Now add chopped onion, minced ginger and garlic.
 Saute for 3 minutes until the onions begin to soften.

 - Add drained chickpeas and water, and give it a good stir.
 Deglaze the pot and scrape off any brown bits that may have stuck to the bottom.
 Cancel Saute.
-If skipping rice, close the lid and set pressure cook or Manual for 20 minutes, high pressure, on sealing mode.
+If skipping rice, close the lid and set pressure cook or Bean mode for 30 minutes, high pressure, on sealing mode.
 If making pot-in-pot brown rice, follow the next steps to assemble the rice.

 - Rinse brown basmati rice 2-3 times under running water.
-Assemble rice in any oven safe bowl that fits in the instant pot.
+Assemble rice in any oven-safe bowl that fits in the instant pot.
 Add water, salt, oil and stir.
 Place a trivet in the curry and place the rice bowl on top of that.
-Close the lid and set pressure cook or Manual for 22 minutes, high pressure, on sealing mode.
+Close the lid and set the pressure cook or Manual for 30 minutes, high pressure, on sealing mode.

 - Once cook time is done, wait for the pressure to release naturally for at least 10 minutes, followed by a manual release.
 If not in a rush, let it release naturally all the way.
 Open the lid when the pin drops.